TrainWeb.org Facebook Page

 Special Feature Modules

 There are many special features that can be added to a basic module to improve its operation and appearance, and enhance the railroading experience presented by the Club.
-This section defines these special features and their symbols as they will be used in the Roster and Details sections.
+This section defines these special features and their symbols.

 Alternate Branch Icon Alternate Blue Track